vinibiavatti1/CEClient/README.md

 ## Game Configurations

-To configure some client stuff (mouse sensivity, view distance, etc.), open the CEClient tool, and open the configuration frame `Menu > Game Configuration`.
+To configure some client stuff (mouse sensitivity, view distance, etc.), open the CEClient tool, and open the configuration frame `Menu > Game Configuration`.
 On this window, you can configure the parameters.
 After finish, click in the `Save` button to save the settings.

 ## Server List Configuration